All GLP-1 medications from licensed 503A pharmacies Browse Products

 Key Takeaways: - Understand what is compounded semaglutide - Learn how brand-name semaglutide differs - Understanding the Salt Form Difference - Learn how to verify your pharmacy is legitimate - Pricing: What to Expect

-If you are trying to figure out the differences between compounded and brand-name semaglutide, you are asking the right question.
-Both options involve the same active ingredient.
-But they differ in how they are manufactured, regulated, priced, and dispensed.
+If you're trying to figure out the differences between compounded and brand-name semaglutide, you're asking the right question.
+Both options involve the prescribed active pharmaceutical ingredient.
+But they differ in how they're manufactured, regulated, priced, and dispensed.

 This guide breaks down everything you need to know so you can make an informed decision with your provider.